FritzBo/PaMILO/README.md

-# PILP-Solver
+# PaMILO
 Implementation of the dual Benson algorithm to computes the breakpoints (and facets) of a parametric MILP or MIQP.

 These problems are also known as Multi-Objective Mixed Integer Linear Programs (MOMILPs) and Multi-Objective Mixed Integer Quadratic Programs (MOMIQPs).